acbsp/bonafide.guru/en/contents.rst

 spiritual master for the period of ten thousand years.
 His Mission is to make the whole world to realize Krishna and bring back to God those conditioned souls who are devoted to Him.
-And nobody is able to disturb this Great Mission of *SANKIRTANA*, commenced by Lord Caytania.
+And nobody is able to disturb this Great Mission of *Saṅkīrtana*, commenced by Lord Caytania.

 **"Only Lord Caitanya can take my place.
 He will take care of the Movement."**